-Mississippi State Organization has over 900 members who are educators, specialists, administrators or other key women in education.
-Mississippi State Organization is comprised of three districts (Northern, Central and Southern) and 36 chapters.
+Mississippi State Organization has members who are educators, specialists, administrators or other key women in education.
+Mississippi State Organization is comprised of three districts (Northern, Central and Southern) and 33 chapters.
 Conventions and district meetings are held to support the professional and personal growth of members and to focus attention on current educational issues and concerns.

 Recognizing MSO Members